-Although acceleration is commonly represented as "the amount of speed change in a second (pps/sec or pps2)", With MKY44-MC01A, the value is set as "the amount of speed change in 10 ms (pps/10 ms)" (see Table 1-4).
+Although acceleration is commonly represented as "the amount of speed change in a second (pps/sec or pps2)", With MKY44-MC02A, the value is set as "the amount of speed change in 10 ms (pps/10 ms)" (see Table 1-4).

 Acceleration includes plus acceleration (acceleration) in which the speed transitions to the upper speed and minus acceleration (deceleration) in which the speed transitions to the lower speed.
 Plus acceleration and minus acceleration can be set individually.
-The values that can be set with MKY44-MC01A are 1 to 1,542.
+The values that can be set with MKY44-MC02A are 1 to 1,542.

 If the required time (speed transition width ÷ rate) for speed transition exceeds 40.95 seconds when acceleration is very slow and speed transition width is large, the acceleration will be set for 40.95 seconds.
-Also, if the acceleration is high and the required time for speed transition is less than 80 ms when executing acceleration/deceleration in which the upper speed is lower than or equal to 22 kpps, an error will occur.
-Likewise, if the upper speed is more than 22 kpps, an error will occur when the required time for speed transition is less than 90 ms.
+Also, if the acceleration is high and the required time for speed transition is less than 80 ms when executing acceleration/deceleration, an error will occur.